-When filling cylinders, deviation of not more than by ± 0.5 kg from the rated amount per cylinder is permitted.
+When filling cylinders, deviation of not more than by $\pm 0.5$ kg from the rated amount per cylinder is permitted.

-In cases specified in 3.1.3.3 and 3.8.5 the filling ratio shall be reduced by 0,075 kg/l against the above values.
+In cases specified in 3.1.3.3 and 3.8.5 the filling ratio shall be reduced by 0,075 kg/l against the above values

-3.8.2.2 The cylinders shall be placed vertically in rows on the pads which may be made of wood and shall be accessible for inspection and checking of the amount of carbon dioxide contained therein.
+- 3.8.2.2 The cylinders shall be placed vertically in rows on the pads, which may be made of wood and shall be accessible for inspection and checking of the amount of carbon dioxide contained therein.
 Each cylinder shall be marked with its ordinal number.

-Pilot cylinders shall be fitted in the fire extinction station and be coated with a distinguished paint.

-3.8.2.3 A pipe connecting a cylinder with a manifold shall be as a rule seamless and made of red copper.
+Pilot cylinders shall be fitted in the fire extinction station.
+Pilot cylinders (carbon dioxide of no more than 7 kg, compressed air or nitrogen) used for remote release may be placed at the fire stations or in the enclosures of the ship's internal spaces. - 3.8.2.3 A pipe connecting a cylinder with a manifold shall be as a rule seamless and made of red copper.
 But use of special flexible hoses made of approved materials is permitted.